 The text below is a combination of the text from the back of the game box and a heaping helping of commentary from the author and game developer.

-Let’s begin with the story from the back of the box (though this art is from something else–we aren’t ready to show the back of the box yet!)
+Let’s begin with the story from the back of the box (though this art is from something else–it was too cool to not use it!)

 So that’s it… that’s what the game is all about.